Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Tools for working with polygons with holes in 'ggplot2', with a new 'geom' for drawing a 'polypath' applying the 'evenodd' or 'winding' rules.

-fishMod — by Scott D. Foster, a year ago
+fishMod — by Scott D. Foster, 2 years ago

 Fits Poisson-Sum-of-Gammas GLMs, Tweedie GLMs, and Delta Log-Normal Models